-In 2010 I was a top fundraiser for Prostate Cancer Awareness and Research as part of the Movember campaign.
+For several years I have been a top fundraiser for Prostate Cancer Awareness and Research as part of the Movember campaign.

-I also enjoy writing regular I.T. columns for Exchange Magazine.
+I have also enjoyed writing I.T. columns for Exchange Magazine.

-At the Greater K-W Chamber of Commerce 2011 Awards Gala I was honoured to be nominated for the Young Entrepreneur of the Year Award.
+At the Greater K-W Chamber of Commerce I was twice honoured to be nominated for the Young Entrepreneur of the Year Award in 2011 and 2012.